 Printed silt sock is getting more and more popular due to numerous companies realising the immense marketing benefits printed silt sock can do for their company.

-Printed Silt Sock
+- Printed Silt Sock Fabric

 You may often seen printed silt fence, but rarely printed silt sock.
 The reason is that becomes relatively difficult to print on high stretch silt sock fabric compared to silt fence.
 However, the innovative teams have always found a cost-effective solution.